-This is a small ball-rolling species, reaching 5 mm in length, looking rather like an immature Armadillidium vulgare.
-It is readily identified by the characteristic ‘hour-glass’ shape of the telson (also seen in Reductoniscus costulatus), the equally characteristic ‘spectacled’ pattern occuring on each pereionite and the double flange on the ventral edge of the first pereionite.
+This is a small ball-rolling species, reaching 5 mm in length.
+It looks rather like an immature Armadillidium vulgare, with which it shares the truncated 'square' uropods, but is readily identified by the characteristic ‘hour-glass’ shape of the telson (also seen in Reductoniscus costulatus), the equally characteristic ‘spectacled’ pigment pattern occuring on each pereionite.

 A description of this species, with figures, is given in Gregory (2014).

 Between 2004 and 2010 large numbers were collected from the Eden Project (Rainforest Biome), Cornwall.